lchristmann/recipe-app/README.md

 It's a classic static website hosting via S3 and CloudFront setup.

 Note that the [Origin-Access-Control](https://aws.amazon.com/de/about-aws/whats-new/2022/08/amazon-cloudfront-origin-access-control/) is used to only enable CloudFront to access the S3 bucket.

+For having the subdomain with an own SSL certificate

+- one CNAME record had to be added to `lchristmann.com` as verification of domain ownership towards AWS Certificate Manager
+- one A record with an alias to the CloudFront distribution

 <br>